-Veery (Catharus fuscescens): The veery is a species in the thrush family that inhabits damp, deciduous forests and riparian habitats, where it forages for insects on the forest floor.
+Veery (Catharus fuscescens): The veery breeding population is listed in New Jersey as a species of special concern.
+The veery is a species in the thrush family that inhabits damp, deciduous forests and riparian habitats, where it forages for insects on the forest floor.
 Nesting occurs on the ground or in shrubs close to the ground (Cornell 2009).
-The veery is listed in New Jersey as a species of special concern.
 This species has been observed within the alignment and/or access roads for alternatives 1, 2, and 2b in New Jersey (PSE&G 2010a); in addition, potential habitat for the veery has been identified along the alignments for all alternatives.
 During consultation, NJENSP identified the veery as present along the alignment for alternatives 1, 2, and 2b (NJENSP 2010a, 2).
 The New Jersey Landscape Project identified potential habitat along the alignments for alternatives 1, 2, 2b, and 3 (Niles et al. 2008).

-Golden-winged Warbler (Vermivora chrysoptera): The golden-winged warbler prefers early successional habitats of patchy scrub shrub or along the forest edge, constructing nests near the ground or on the ground.
+Golden-winged Warbler (Vermivora chrysoptera): The USFWS is conducting a status review of the golden-winged warbler in response to a petition to list this species under the Endangered Species Act.
+The golden-winged warbler is also state listed in New Jersey as a species of special concern for the non-breeding population.
+The breeding population in New Jersey is listed as endangered.
+The golden-winged warbler prefers early successional habitats of patchy scrub shrub or along the forest edge, constructing nests near the ground or on the ground.
 Foraging occurs in a similar habitat but in the upper half of nearby trees and shrubs.
-The species is federally listed as a species of special concern and also state listed in New Jersey as a species of special concern.
 It is believed that populations are declining because of loss of early successional habitat due to reforestation and hybridization with the blue-winged warbler (Cornell 2009).
 The golden-winged warbler has been identified by NJENSP as potentially present along the alignment for alternatives 1, 2, and 2b (NJENSP 2010a, 2) and the New Jersey Landscape Project has identified potential habitat for the golden-winged warbler along the alignments for alternatives 1, 2, 2b, and 3 (Niles et al. 2008); potential habitat could also be present along the alignments for alternatives 4 and 5.

-Black-throated Green Warbler (Dendroica virens): The black-throated green warbler breeds from east-central British Columbia and Manitoba to central Ontario and Newfoundland south to Pennsylvania and northern New Jersey, as well as along the Appalachians to Georgia.
+Black-throated Green Warbler (Dendroica virens): The black-throated green warbler breeding population is listed in New Jersey as a species of special concern.
+The black-throated green warbler breeds from east-central British Columbia and Manitoba to central Ontario and Newfoundland south to Pennsylvania and northern New Jersey, as well as along the Appalachians to Georgia.
 General habitat includes large stands of mature open mixed woodlands (especially northern hardwood/hemlock stands), northern coniferous forests, and larch bogs (DeGraaf and Rappole 1995, 428-429).
 Overall populations appear to be stable; however, logging of coniferous forests negatively affects the species (Cornell 2009).
-The black-throated green warbler is listed in New Jersey as a species of special concern.
 This species has been observed in the alignment and/or access roads for alternatives 1, 2, and 2b in New Jersey (PSE&G 2010a); in addition, potential habitat for the black-throated green warbler has been identified along the alignments for alternatives 1, 2, 2b, and 3 by the New Jersey Landscape Project (Niles et al. 2008), and potential habitat could also be present along the alignments for alternatives 4 and 5.
 During consultation, NJENSP identified the presence of this species along the alignment for alternatives 1, 2, and 2b (NJENSP 2010a, 2).